smart-sensor-devices-ab/BleuIO_SUOTA_Updater/Readme.md

 ## Steps

-- Download the desired firmare from our [Manual page](https://www.bleuio.com/getting_started/docs/firmware/).
+- Download the desired firmware from our [Manual page](https://www.bleuio.com/getting_started/docs/firmware/).
 It is recommended to place the firmware image file into the same folder as the script.
 - Open a command prompt where the script is located.
 - Run: _python BleuIO_SUOTA_Updater.py image_file_name.img_
+- Start SUOTA Mode on the dongle you wish to update by running **AT+SUOTASTART** command.
 - The script will look for any BleuIO Dongle that is advertising in SUOTA mode and start updating the first it finds.
 - “**BleuIO Updated Successfully!**” message will be shown on the screen once the process is completed.
 - You will then be prompted "**Update another BleuIO Dongle? (y/n)**" if you choose **y** it will try to find and update another BleuIO Dongle.
 Choosing **n** will exit the script.